pulumi/pulumi-aws/migration-guide.md

 - `aws:organizations/getOrganizationalUnits:getOrganizationalUnits`: We have changed the
   name of property `childrens` to `children` and the name of the associated type from `children` to `child.
 See https://github.com/pulumi/pulumi-aws/pull/2634 for details.
+- We have changed the function signature for 3 generated Functions.
+For each function, the signature has changed from `(pulumi.InvokeOptions) -> T` to `(Args, pulumi.InvokeOptions) -> T`.
+Where each function is called, you will need to change the call site to accommodate the new argument.
+The new argument is optional, so passing an empty argument block is sufficient.
+These are the effected functions:
+  - "aws:index/getBillingServiceAccount:getBillingServiceAccount"
+  - "aws:index/getCallerIdentity:getCallerIdentity"
+  - "aws:index/getPartition:getPartition"